danielcgiraldo/metromap/AWS_deploy.md

 - SSL-certification with Certbot
 - A custom domain name

+> Please note that all commands in this document were executed using Linux (Ubuntu) operating system.
+It is important to be aware that if you are using a different operating system, the bash inputs may vary and require different commands to achieve the same results.

 ## Table of Contents

 - [Deploying a Production ready Django app on AWS](#deploying-a-production-ready-django-app-on-aws)